Emigration Guides: What to expect when migrating to Australia

-Australia is a massive country stretched over three million square miles, but with a minimal population of 21 million people, the country’s natural magnificence overshadows its suburban areas.
-When one thinks of Australia, images of the red Outback, koalas, kangaroos, dramatic gorges and treacherous rainforests come to mind, but it’s not all about the wilderness.
+Australia is a massive country stretched over three million square miles, but with a minimal population of 25 million people, the country’s natural magnificence overshadows its suburban areas.
+When one thinks of Australia, images of the red dusty Outback, Koalas, Kangaroos, dramatic gorges and treacherous rainforests come to mind, but it’s not all about the wilderness.
 Nestled on the coastlines away from the drama of nature you’ll find modern metropolitan areas bustling with progressive career opportunities and cutting-edge technology.
+In fact, around 2% of Australia is populated and the majority of those people live within a few hours or minutes drive from the coast.

 You’ll be spoilt for choice

 One of the best things about Australia is that it has something for everyone.
-Whether it’s dining, sports, music, partying, arts, wildlife, shopping or the beach – you will find it all!
+Whether it’s dining, sports, music, festivals, arts, wildlife, shopping or the beach – you will find it all!
 Choosing a place for a night out with friends, a vacation with family or some alone time will be a piece of cake in Australia.
 The main cities expats consider when migrating to Australia are Sydney, Melbourne, Brisbane, Perth and Adelaide which are all very modern cities.
+For the more adventurous or nature loving types Cairns, Noosa, Hobart, Margaret River, Broome or Darwin are great options due to their near immediate connections to wilderness, outback or the sea.

 Excellent public transport

 Australia’s main cities of Sydney, Melbourne, Perth and Brisbane all have great infrastructure when it comes to public transport making it easy to get around without a car.
-You can also live in the suburbs and commute into the CBDs meaning you could save some money on accommodation costs.
+You can also live in the suburbs and commute into the CBD’s within one or two hours, meaning you could save some money on accommodation costs.
+This is often the best choice for emigrating families or professionals who are keen to get more space for their investment.

 The great outdoors